RafaelMenesesRibeiro/Highly-Dependable-Systems/hds/server/README.md

 **Content:**
 ```
 {
+	"timestamp" : "a_long",
 	"requestID" : "a_request_ID",
 	"operation" : (OPERATION),
 	"from" : "server",
 	"to" : "a_client_ID",
 	"signature" : "a_signature",
 	"message" : "Caught an SQL Exception.",
 	"reason" : "a_reason"
 }
 ```